 GSM Rainy Day Fund

-Students in good academic standing may apply for the award by emailing their Program Manager.
-The Student Affairs Office will evaluate all requests and make a recommendation to the Dean of the Graduate School of Management to allocate the award.
+Students in good academic standing may apply for the award by emailing their program manager.
+The Student and Academic Services department will evaluate all requests and make a recommendation to the dean of the Graduate School of Management to allocate the award.

-- The Program Manager forwards all confidential requests to the Senior Assistant Dean for Student Affairs for review and recommendation.
-Final approval rests with the Dean of the GSM or his/her designee.
+- The program manager forwards all confidential requests to the assistant dean of student affairs for review and recommendation.
+Final approval rests with the dean of the GSM or his/her designee.

-- The Program Manger will let the student know the outcome.
+- The program manger will let the student know the outcome.
 If approved, funds will be credited to the student’s account through the Financial Aid payment process.
-If the student’s account balance is $0, the funds will be refunded to the student.
+If the student’s account balance is $0, the funds will be refunded to them.

-- Review time for a request is typically 3-5 business days.
-If approved, payment and refunds typically take 1-2 weeks depending on the central Financial Aid Office and Student Accounting timelines.
+- Review time for a request is typically three to five business days.
+If approved, payment and refunds typically take one to two weeks, depending on the central Financial Aid Office and Student Accounting timelines.